This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 #4: An Audience

-You’ll want to share your content on social media, but you need a social media following if you want to get clicks.
-Pick one or two platforms where your audience is likely to be and really dig in and build your audience on those platforms.
+You’ll want to share your content on social media, but you need a social media following if you want anyone to actually see it organically.

 #5: A Traffic & Lead Generation Strategy